 I actually swung over to this side of the valley on a whim one weekend.
 I generally prefer the more agrarian roads over on the east side of the Snoqualmie, but decided that I had waited long enough to go ride High Bridge.

 High Bridge in and of itself is a nice little stretch of road comprised mostly of 35-40mph sweepers and a handful of sharp 15-20mph corners.
 Many of the corners seem to have gravel outside the normal car/truck tire tracks, but is rarely unmanageable unless you’re in over your head.

-One drawback to High Bridge is the very highly-patrolled 35mph are in the Snohomish County section.
-The stunters and racers frequented this area, and the gendarme got tired to MercyFlight’ing people who were overcooking this road’s unforgiving sharp corners.
+One drawback to High Bridge is the very highly-patrolled 35mph area in the Snohomish County section.
+The stunters and racers frequented this area, and the gendarme got tired to MercyFlight’ing people who were overcooking the road’s sharper corners.

 High Bridge has some other flaws as well.
 One of these is a unreasonably high amount of traffic.
 I was well and truly shocked how busy this road was on a chilly and rainy autumn Sunday afternoon, and the cars drive just as erraticaly as the stunters on this road but with far less attention from the cops.

 Being seasonally appropriate, watch out for leaving in the corners on this road.
 If they’re freshly blown out of the trees, you might be riding directly at a “wall-to-wall” carpet of leaves that will pitch out right over the edge of the bluff into the river valley below.

 High Bridge is named West Snoqualmie Valley Road in King County.
 I don’t really bother to use that name much, as the interesting part is in Snohomish County anyway.
 South of 124 Street you’re better off over on State Route 203, as that section while busier is still more entertaining that what’s left of High Bridge.